vadym-shukurov/management-and-culture/README.md

 > **Building high-performing engineering teams through intentional culture, clear ownership, and scalable processes.**

-This repository contains frameworks, philosophies, and practical guides for engineering leadership—distilled from years of experience scaling teams and delivering results.
+This repository contains frameworks, philosophies, and practical guides for engineering leadership-distilled from years of experience scaling teams and delivering results.

 ---